tadrousnancy/Project-3-Group-7/README.md

 1. Enter a stock/ETF ticker.
 There are links included to find tickers.
 2. Input your starting balance
-3. View results of all three strategies.
+3. View results of all three algorithms.
 4. Find which one performed best.
 5. A graph will pop up showing buy/sell actions for each algorithm.